Skip to main content

 • Implementing transformation in FP&A.

-FP&A evolution
+FP&A Evolution

 The board then moved to the main agenda item: the need for the FP&A function to evolve and change with the times.
 It became apparent through the discussion that traditional planning methods are no longer cutting it when facing uncertainty in the business world.
 This uncertainty leads to a need for multiple scenarios on demand, data-driven decisions and swifter actions to be taken to support the business in the best possible way.